From some time I have been working on a book about creating languages.

 Why?

 There are two very different ways to build languages: one way is to use Language Workbenches like Jetbrains MPS or Xtext.
 In some cases this is the right choice: there are limitations attached to that choice but also advantages in terms of rapidity of development.
 The second way is to do without Language Workbenches.
-For this second way there is not a clear path, it is a path which requires a lot of learning, and trial and error.
+For this second way there is no clear path, it’s a path which requires a lot of learning, and trial and error.
 However it has the benefit of putting us in control: being able to shape an environment for our language exactly as we need it.
 The possibility of designing a simple architecture which we can completely understand, control, change.
 This idea is inspired by the unix philosophy of having small, simple components and combining them to obtain a complex result.
 I describe this path in this book.

 1. Motivation: why do you want to build language machinery?